stevenchanin/dyslexia/docs/TECHNICAL_PLAN.md

 - MediaRecorder API for voice recording
 - No external dependencies, no cost
 - Works offline (if audio pre-cached)

+Validation for ASR scoring
+- If using ASR for WCPM, validate automated scores against human ratings on child speech samples; maintain a manual scoring fallback.

 #### Charts/Visualization
 **Lightweight Charting Library**